ABOUT THE BOOK

 Poignant in its emotion, and international in its setting, Brotherhood of Betrayal dramatically illustrates the hideousness of the betrayal syndrome that is sweeping through the body of Christ - personally and institutionally - assaulting and devastating families, friends, and churches.

+The church should be a brotherhood of grace, a brotherhood of love.
 But it's track record shows that, more often than not, it is a brotherhood of betrayal.

 This is a story that touches us all.
 It may even be your story.